microsoft/MixedReality-SpectatorView/README.md

 Depending on what release you are using the correct setup script may vary.
 Choose the appropriate script below based on the git branch that you have checked out in your clone of the MixedReality-SpectatorView repository.

-#### Setting up the `release/1.0.0-beta` branch

-If you are using the release/1.0.0-beta branch, You will need to run the following command:

-1. Run `'tools/Scripts/ResetSamples.bat'` as an administrator on a PC  (On Mac or Linux, you can run `'sh /tools/scripts/ResetSamples.sh'`).
-These scripts are located within your MixedReality-SpectatorView submodule.

-#### Setting up the `master` branch

-If you are using the master branch, you will need to run the following command:

 1. Run `'tools/Scripts/SetupRepository.bat'` as an administrator on your PC (On Mac or Linux, you can run `'sh /tools/scripts/SetupRepository.sh'`).
 These scripts are located within your MixedReality-SpectatorView submodule.

 ![Marker](doc/images/SetupRepo.png)